JuheonYi/WESPE-TensorFlow/README.md

 2. WESPE[DPED] (strong supervision)
    - I used the 'relu_2_2' layer for content loss (using the ealry layers in VGG19 leads to better reconstruction performance)
    - Removed blurring for computing color loss
-   - Weights for each losses are configured as (w_content, w_color, w_texture, w_tv) = (0.1, 20, 3, 1/400). w_content should be small enough so that the generator focus more on enhancement rather than reconstruction. w_color seems to be the most important. w_texture also plays an important role in reducing unwanted artifacts in the generated image.
+   - Weights for each losses are configured as (w_content, w_color, w_texture, w_tv) = (0.1, 25, 3, 1/400). w_content should be small enough so that the generator focus more on enhancement rather than reconstruction. w_color seems to be the most important. w_texture also plays an important role in reducing unwanted artifacts in the generated image.
+   - Training seems to suffer from mode collapse (when trained wrong, enhanced image looks like negatively processed image).
+When Enhanced-Original PSNR seems to stay below 10 dB during training, stopped the training and started from beginning again.
+3. WESPE[DIV2K] (weak supervision)

 ## **References**
 - [1] Andrey Ignatov, Nikolay Kobyshev, Radu Timofte, Kenneth Vanhoey and Luc Van Gool.
 "WESPE: Weakly Supervised Photo Enhancer for Digital Cameras," in IEEE International Conference on Computer Vision and Pattern Recognition Workshop (CVPRW), 2018.